weichiet/Data-Analyst-Nanodegree/data_viz/project_report.md

 ## Summary

 Hundreds of thousands of U.S. passengers take domestic flights to fly across the country every day.
 Many of them have had a bad experience with an airline, which is a common problem in commercial air travel industry.
 The U.S. Department of Transportation's (DOT) Bureau of Transportation Statistics tracks the on-time performance of domestic flights operated by large air carriers.
 The visualization I created is based on 2015 flight delays data provided by DOT and available on [Kaggle](https://www.kaggle.com/usdot/flight-delays).
-The Tableau story attempts to provide the audience the answers of the following questions?
+The Tableau story attempts to provide the audience the answers of the following questions:
 1. Which airlines is most punctual?
 2. Which airport are the busiest and what are their average flight delay time?
 3. What are the average departure and arrival delays of a given route?